Hong Kong–mainland China relations: History

 On 6 January 1950, the United Kingdom conceded that the government of the People's Republic of China was the legal government of China.
 On 13 March 1972, the two nations issued a joint statement, agreeing that the government of the People's Republic of China was China's only legitimate government.
 In 1982, China and the United Kingdom began formal negotiations on how to address the issue of Hong Kong.
 China refused to continue the three international treaties (the Treaty of Nanking, the Convention of Peking, and the Convention for the Extension of Hong Kong Territory) that came into effect before the People's Republic of China was founded.
 They rejected the claim that Hong Kong was a territory of the United Kingdom and demanded that the United Kingdom return Hong Kong Island, Kowloon, and the New Territories to China.
 The British government ultimately decided to give up any claims to their sovereignty over Hong Kong.
 On 19 December 1984, both sides signed the Sino-British Joint Declaration, which stated that starting on 1 July 1997, the People's Republic of China would resume sovereignty over Hong Kong, establish the Hong Kong Special Administrative Region, enact the one country, two systems principle, set up the autonomous administrative division, and establish the Chief Executive of Hong Kong as head of the government in accordance with the Hong Kong Basic Law.
 The majority of Hong Kong residents received Chinese citizenship and could apply for a Hong Kong Special Administrative Region passport.

 On 29 June and 29 September 2003, the Chinese central government and the Hong Kong government signed the main document and 6 appendices of the Mainland and Hong Kong Closer Economic Partnership Arrangement.
 On 18 December 2014, the Trade and Industry Department of the Hong Kong Government signed the Mainland and Hong Kong Closer Economic Partnership Arrangement to liberalize trade in services within the Pearl River Delta.

 In 2020, mainland China legislated a new security law that extends its powers over HK in contravention of the terms of that transfer from UK hands to China in 1997.
-By taking this step, the Chinese Communist Party (CCP) is signaling its determination to expand its area of control and influence even in the face of global criticism.
+By taking this step, the Chinese Communist Party (CCP) is signaling its determination to expand its area of control and influence even in the face of Western criticism.